sgibson91/cross-stitch-carpentry/_episodes/01-prerequisities.md

 ### Embroidery hoop

 Embroidery hoops, also known as frames, are a pair of concentric circular rings (often available in wooden or plastic materials) that are used for keeping fabric tightly secured and cleanly placed when stitching and performing needlework.

+#### What size hoop do I need?

+As we discussed in ["How much fabric do I need?"](#how-much-fabric-do-i-need), the size of your finished pattern will depend on the stitched area and the fabric count you use.
+Where possible, you should choose a hoop large enough to encompass the whole pattern as this will mean you will have to move the hoop less as you work on your design.
+This is especially important if you plan to display your finished piece in the hoop.
+However for very large patterns, it's fine to use a smaller hoop.

 ### Needle threader